UAE space tech to forecast heavy rains, floods; help in rescue missions

 This data will not only help flood management but also support search and rescue operations during emergency.
 AlShehhi explained: "By harnessing space power, we equip ourselves with tools to protect lives, safeguard infrastructure, and effectively respond to natural disasters.”

 As a result of record-breaking rains last week, daily life in several parts of the UAE has been disrupted.
-Some roads were flooded, making transportation difficult; several cars were submerged and and some houses were damaged by the floodwater.
+Some roads were flooded, making transportation difficult; hundreds of cars were submerged and some houses were damaged by the floodwater.

-The authorities swiftly responded to the crisis, mobilizing resources and coordinating efforts with volunteers to help.
+Four people lost their lives as a result of the flood.
+The authorities swiftly responded to the crisis, mobilising resources and coordinating efforts with volunteers to help.
 Over the course of the following six days, a collective effort was made to clear the affected roads, ensuring accessibility for emergency services and aiding stranded families.

 The UAE is continuously expanding its space capabilities through Earth observation satellite launches.
 One such satellite, the MBZ satellite, is set to be launched this year.
 It is an advanced version of KhalifaSat and possesses higher imaging capabilities.
 This provides high-quality images of Earth for agricultural purposes, urban planning, and disaster monitoring.